-The subset book for Pakistan, of the larger Indian subcontinent guide by Grimmett and the two Inskipps.
+Birds of Pakistan is the subset book for Pakistan of the larger Indian subcontinent guide by Grimmett and the two Inskipps.

 Birds of Sri Lanka is another field guide condensed from the above, but this guide includes range maps and much more information as well as site guides, vagrants, and family paragraphs.

 A field guide to the Birds of Sri Lanka (Harrison).
 A useful guide with decent illustrations and species information.
 Unfortunately the distribution maps are tiny and the illustrations and text are not opposite.

 Birds of Bhutan covers all 600+ species seen in Bhutan, with plates from the above authors, but no range maps, so you’ll need to follow regional abbreviations.
 Good plates, but brief text.

 Birds of East Asia (Brazil).
 This book covers Korea, Japan, Taiwan, and the eastern parts of China and Russia and is useful guide to have along when visiting this large area.
 The illustrations and text/maps are opposite one another and all aid identification.